 How to find, recruit, and speak competently to developers and manage a team

 Understand how to think like a programmer so that you can future-proof your career

 What to Bring

-The full bootcamp is two months total.
-The first month meets in person Monday and Wednesday evenings 6:30pm to 9:30pm at qLabs 16 West 22nd St (between 5th and 6th) Floor 6.
-The second month, students will work on a project for a non-profit and will be able to schedule time with the instructor and TAs online on an adhoc basis.
-The student is expected to participate for 10 hours each week during the entire two months of the class.
-However, after the first four weeks, the student’s time is self-directed.
-While in the two month program students will be able to schedule time to use qLabs coworking once per week.
+The full bootcamp is ten weeks total.
+In the first five weeks students meet in person evenings 6:30pm to 9:30pm.
+During the second five weeks, students will work on a project for a non-profit and will be able to schedule time with the instructor and TAs online on an adhoc basis.
+The student is expected to participate for 10 hours each week during the entire ten weeks of the class.
+In the second half of the class, the student’s time is self-directed so the time commitment in flexible.
 They can meet as a group or individually to work on their projects.

 Scholarships & Payment Plans